 Microsoft’s SQL Server 2008 (and 2008 R2) will reach end-of-life in July.
 The database will no longer receive any updates or security patches from Microsoft after that date and Microsoft is urging users to migrate to another database platform.

 Burli will also end its support for SQL Server 2008 at the same time.
-We have no specific reason to think Burli will stop working with SQL Server 2008 on that date, but all new releases and patches from Burli beyond that date will assume at least SQL Server 2012 R2 SP4 and may include commands or functions not supported by the older database.
-Version 11.x of Burli NE (mid-2018 and later) already requires SQL Server 2012 or higher for exactly that reason.
+We have no reason to think Burli will stop working with SQL Server 2008 on that date, but all new releases and patches from Burli beyond that date will assume at least SQL Server 2012 R2 SP4, and may include commands or functions not supported by the older database.

-SQL Server 2012 works well with Burli, but we’d recommend using the newer versions (both of which are in active production use with Burli with no known issues) if you have the choice.
-If you already have a spare SQL Server 2012 R2 license and wish to make use of it, that’s fine; the system will be supported by Microsoft (presuming you’re on Service Pack 4) until mid-2022.
+SQL Server 2012 also works well with Burli, but we’d recommend using something newer if you have the choice.
+If you have a spare SQL Server 2012 R2 license and wish to make use of it, that’s fine; the database will be supported by Microsoft (presuming you’re on Service Pack 4) until mid-2022.

 And while we’re talking about such things, it’s worth noting that Windows 7 reaches the end of its road in January 2020.